 You must meet the following eligibility requirements to apply for the Schwarzman Scholars program:

-- Must be on track to successfully complete all degree requirements by August 1, 2020 before orientation begins
+- Must be on track to successfully complete all degree requirements by August 1st of the intended scholarship participation year before orientation begins

 - Must demonstrate strong English skills (No English proficiency test required if English is your native language or if you graduated from an undergraduate institution where the primary language of instruction was English)